-There is a local ferry port which operates a ferry from Burton to Arranmore Island and a fishing port at Burton within 5 kilometres of the shellfish area.
-There are also 23 pier structures within 5 kilometers of the shellfish area.
-Monitoring does not indicate any water quality issues which are likely to be associated with these structures or their associated activities, such as fishing and boating, and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.
+There is 1 slipway within 5 kilometres of the shellfish area.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this structure or the activities associated with it, such as fishing and boating, and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, it is unlikely that the slipway and associated activities are affecting shellfish water quality in this shellfish area.